StoicDreams/MyFiCDN/cdn/d/en-US/privacy.md

 <webui-page-segment>

-At {COMPANY_SINGULAR}, we take precautions to protect your information.
+At {APP_COMPANY_SINGULAR}, we take precautions to protect your information.
 When you submit sensitive information via {APP_NAME}, your information is protected both online and offline.

 When we collect or transfer information, that information is encrypted and transmitted to us in a secure way.
 You can verify this by looking for a lock icon in the address bar and looking for "https" at the beginning of the address of the web page.